-If this appeals to you, you are certainly a candidate for one of the fastest growing business structure choices being examined by farmers and ranchers today–that being COOPERATIVES.
+Cooperatives are one of the fastest growing business structure choices being examined by farmers and ranchers today!
 In Texas, there are over 200 agricultural, electric, farm credit and telephone cooperatives operating within the state.
 Most of these organizations have memberships in the 100-400 person range, but some have as many as 28,000 members.

 Serving as the coordinating voice or clearinghouse for all cooperative activity in the state is the Texas Agricultural Cooperative Council, or TACC for short.
 It was established in 1934 as a voluntary, statewide trade association.
 Because of its strong government relations mandate, it is headquartered in Austin, Texas–home of the State Capitol.